Lakens/open_peer_review/README.md

 # Analyis of Open Peer Review at PeerJ and Royal Society.

 This is a repository to analyze open peer reviews at PeerJ and the Royal Society Open Science and Royal Society Open Biology.
+It accompanies the manuscript "Researchers Decision to Sign Reviews is Related to Their Recommendation"

 It contains scripts to download all reviews and convert them in text files that are textmined and analyzed.

 ## For PeerJ articles: